 Salazar was in Mexico with officials from the White House commission that investigated the BP oil spill to discuss offshore drilling in the Gulf.

-They condemned safety bonuses provided by Transocean, which said in a filing last week that 2010 was its best year for safety on record.
+They condemned the bonuses provided by Transocean, which said in a filing last week that 2010 was its best year for safety on record.

-"In my own view, 2010 was probably the greatest year of pain in terms of oil and gas development in the deep water all across the world," Salazar said, telling reporters Transocean was "at some fault" for the spill.
+"In my own view, 2010 was probably the greatest year of pain in terms of oil and gas development in the deep water all across the world, especially in the Gulf of Mexico," Salazar said, telling reporters Transocean was "at some fault" for the spill.

 William Reilly, co-chairman of the oil spill commission, called Transocean's comments "embarrassing".